(1) Every dog and cat over six months of age having been kept within the corporate limits of the City

 return of the deposit within 10 days after the neutering was required to be done.

 Intake protocol and veterinary care timeline for detained dogs and cats.

 and circumstances of detainment shall be completed.
-This form will include date, location of pickup,
+This form will include date, location of pickup, contact information for

-(4) Unless age or veterinarian recommendations preclude it, any animal residing in the shelter longer than 21 days shall be spayed or
+age or veterinarian recommendations preclude it, any animal residing in the shelter longer than 21 days shall be spayed or

 neutered, subject to funding availability, regardless of adoption status.
 Any animal adopted prior to 21 days in residence

 shall be spayed or neutered prior to leaving the shelter in accordance with 10-204.
-Spay or neuter shall be approved
+Spay or neuter shall be approved by City

-(1) Adoption of animals shall take place on a first come, first serve basis.
-No animal may be held without a formal adoption
+Adoption of animals shall take place on a first come, first serve basis.
+No animal may be held without a formal adoption in